Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 OH.
 MY.
 GOD!
 HE QUITED!
 OH THE HUMANITY! ( Yes, i saw the post from Scott.
 I couldnât help myself.
 I make no excusesâŠ).
 Poor Norm.
 Heâs going to make a career off of one decision.

-CoffeeBob Premium Member about 6 years ago
+CoffeeBob Premium Member over 6 years ago

 So the MacGuffin was the typo?